PevinAlfred/ai-deploy-test-app/README.md

 Ready to Deploy
 All Sanity checks done.
-Added monitoring features for prometheus
+Added monitoring features for prometheus.
-Added new endpoint
+Added new endpoint.